scala/collection-strawman/README.md

 There is an [entry in the FAQ](https://github.com/scala/collection-strawman/wiki/FAQ#what-are-the-breaking-changes) that aims to list all the breaking changes.

-A tool is currently developed to automatically migrate code that uses the standard collection to use the strawman.
+A tool is being developed to automatically migrate code that uses the standard collection to use the strawman.

 To use it, add the [scalafix](https://scalacenter.github.io/scalafix/) sbt plugin